Commuting unbounded homotopy limits with Morava K-theory: Introduction

+After work of Mitchell in 1990 \cite{Mit90} and work of Ausoni--Rognes in 2002 \cite{AR02}, there has been renewed interest and progress on questions of this nature.
+In particular, after the first draft of this paper was posted in pre-print form, work of Clausen--Mathew--Naumann--Noel \cite{CMNN24} and Land--Mathew--Meier--Tamme \cite{LMMT24} proved that if $R$ is an $E_1$-ring spectrum and $T(n-1)_*R=0$ and $T(n)_*R=0$, then $T(n)_*K(R)=0$, where $T(n)$ is the $v_n$-telescope $v_n^{-1}V$ of a type $n$ finite complex $V$.
+We note that our Theorem \ref{main application} is proven using entirely different techniques to these other authors and a feature of our approach is that it applies to topological periodic cyclic homology.
+We therefore regard our methods as complementary to those of \cite{CMNN24,LMMT24}.

-Our work in this paper was motivated initially by a conjecture in a first draft of a paper by the first author and Quigley \cite{AKQ19}.
-We restate the version for topological periodic cyclic homology.
-Here we write $TP(y(n))[k]$ for the Greenlees filtration of topological periodic cyclic homology of $y(n)$ (see \eqref{Greenlees filtration}). \begin{conjecture} There are isomorphisms
+Our work in this paper was motivated initially by a conjecture in an early draft of a paper by the first author and Quigley \cite{AKQ25}.
+Let $y(n)$ be the Thom spectrum of the $1$-fold loop map